ygdes/miniMAC_5L/docs/info.md

-Note: development continues despite the messy tapeout on iHP26a.
+Note: after the messy tapeout on iHP26a, porting to CMOS5L PDK.

 ## What is this miniMAC